cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 ## Server idea

 Instead, you can choose to have a Web 2.0 server do that indexing for you.
-In broad strokes, this is what this server would do:
+In broad terms, this is what this server would do:

 1. Listen to updates from the Checkers chain:
-    1. On a game creation event, it would add the game id under their players.
+    1. On a game creation event, it would add the game id under each player.
     2. On a game deletion event, it would remove it.
 This happens either because of a rejection, or in an end-block.
 2. When asked about its status, it would return the latest block height up to which it has indexed players.
 3. When asked about a given player, it would return the list of game ids of this player.